probabl-ai/sklearn-ragger-duck/doc/user_guide/index.rst

 User Guide
 ==========

-Before to go in depth into implementation details of the different components of our Retrieval Augmented Generation (RAG) framework, we provide a high-level overview of the main components.
+Before we go in depth into the implementation details of the different components of our Retrieval Augmented Generation (RAG) framework, we provide a high-level overview of the main components.

 .. _intro_rag: